SPAIN: INTRODUCTION TO ITS HISTORY, CULTURE AND SOCIETY - 2023/4

 Methods of Teaching / Learning

-- Acquire a broad knowledge of the history, culture and institutions of the societies in which Spanish is used.
+- acquire a broad knowledge of the history, culture and institutions of Spain

 The learning and teaching methods include: